code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/translate/hourofcode.md

 ## Where can I find context for translations?
 All of the markdown files are the same as the URL path.
-For example, you can find the context for resources.md at hourofcode.com/resources.
-Also, you can find anything in the resources tab like so: hourofcode.com/resources/stats.
-The country resources page will only be visible for all non-US sites, i.e. hourofcode.com/uk/resources/country-resources.
+For example, you can find the context for resources.md at [hourofcode.com/resources](https://hourofcode.com/resources).
+Also, you can find anything in the resources tab, like the stats page, at: [hourofcode.com/resources/stats](https://hourofcode.com/resources/stats).
+The country resources page will only be visible for all non-US sites, i.e. [hourofcode.com/uk/resources/country-resources](https://hourofcode.com/uk/resources/country-resources).

 The files folder contains the text for the [one pager](https://hourofcode.com/files/hoc-one-pager.pdf), [brochure](https://hourofcode.com/files/schools-handout.pdf), and [posters](hourofcode.com/resources#posters).